tomytjandra/word2vec-embeddings/quiz.md

 ___
 5. The following statements are all correct in the process of building a Word2Vec model using `gensim`, **EXCEPT** ...

-   - [ ] Stemming is not performed because a word can lose its semantic meaning.
+   - [ ] Stemming is rarely performed because a word can lose its semantic meaning.
-   - [ ] The model training is separated into three steps for clarity and monitoring.
    - [ ] We have to set up the `logging` and `callback` manually to monitor the training process.
    - [ ] Method `.build_vocab()` can be run more than once on the same model.
    - [ ] The training sentence is in the form of a "list of lists of tokens".